Tesla Roadster

 Terminating Extension Cables in Rear Tub

-Mount the Battery box using supplied facing the button head screws inside the box.
+Mount the battery box using the supplied button head screws inside the box.

 Route in the extension wires from the rear, trim excess wire, and terminate and crimp the spade lug terminals supplied.